How travel is being impacted by the Ukraine invasion

 If you are flying on a route that would usually cross currently blocked-off airspace, the airline will reroute the flight.

-Recent imagery from aircraft tracker ADS-B Exchange shows empty airspace over Ukraine and its Russian border.
+Imagery from February 24 from aircraft tracker ADS-B Exchange showed empty airspace over Ukraine and its Russian border.

 “For aviation, safety is always the top priority,” said Willie Walsh, the director general of the International Air Transport Association airline industry body, in a statement provided to CNN Travel on February 24.